1. Degree Requirements

 - A minimum of 9 additional biomedical science credit hours at the 200 level or above, which prepare the applicant for medical school.
 These include:

-- Anatomy, physiology, biochemistry, immunology, microbiology, virology, genetics, or other health science career courses.
+- Anatomy, physiology, biochemistry, immunology, microbiology, virology, genetics, or other equivalent biomedical science courses as deemed appropriate by VCOM.

 Students should be aware that they must be able to use a keyboard at a reasonable speed for timed testing situations and data entry into the electronic medical record.
 If applicants are not proficient in typing, they should take a typing or keyboarding course prior to entry.